Dai-dirk/Dai-dirk.github.io/_pages/about.md

   - /about.html
 ---

-I am a final-year PhD student at the State Key Laboratory of Integrated Chips and Systems, Fudan University, supervised by [Prof. Lingli Wang](https://sme.fudan.edu.cn/60/3c/c31155a352316/page.htm) and [Prof. Wai-shing Luk](https://scholar.google.com/citations?hl=zh-CN&user=zVrDetsAAAAJ).
+I am a fifth-year PhD student at the State Key Laboratory of Integrated Chips and Systems, Fudan University, supervised by [Prof. Lingli Wang](https://sme.fudan.edu.cn/60/3c/c31155a352316/page.htm) and [Prof. Wai-shing Luk](https://scholar.google.com/citations?hl=zh-CN&user=zVrDetsAAAAJ).
 I received my B.S. degree in Electronic Information Science and Technology from Nanjing University of Aeronautics and Astronautics (NUAA) in 2021, supervised by [Prof. Xin Chen](https://faculty.nuaa.edu.cn/xchen/zh_CN/index.htm).
 I have published papers as the first author in several top-tier journals and conferences.
 In addition, I served as a core contributor or technical lead on several industry–academia collaborative projects with leading companies such as Huawei.

 Most of my work is **open source**, and the repositories are available at [link](https://github.com/Dai-dirk).
 I enjoy collaborating with others and am committed to making reconfigurable architectures more flexible and widely applicable.